Cincinnati Auto Accident Lawyer and Car Accident Attorney investigating preventable accidents for injured plaintiffs nationwide

 In recent years, The Lyon Firm has obtained large settlements in wrongful death cases on behalf of families who suffered the loss of life, and also of those who suffered severe brain injuries during an accident.

 The Lyon Firm also obtained a $1.5 million settlement for an under-insured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.

-Ohio Auto Accident Lawyer
+Cincinnati Auto Accident Lawyer